BhaveyM/SMA/README.md

 - Open chrome or any other preferred browser

-- Go to more tools and then click extension
+- Go to more tools in the options and then click extension

 - Switch to developers mode